coderefinery/git-intro/content/reference.md

    {term}`fork` the repository, it is your upstream and it is easy to send changes back to there.

+fork
+   As a noun: a one person's copy of a repository.
+   As a verb: making that copy.
+   As a verb on GitHub: Making a copy of a repository linked to the original.
+It is easy to send changes to the original

+pull request
+   A GitHub concept: change proposal.
+A proposal to merge one branch into another.
+Usually used to contribute code back to {term}`upstream`.

 master
    Default name for main branch on Git.
 Depending on the configuration and service, the default branch is sometimes **main**.